palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 The melodrama is so familiar it's mundane.
 The government is asked to release an important dataset.
 They dither.
 We moan.
 We groan.
 Sometimes we sue, or even (gasp) organize.
 More and more, our pushback works.
 They make good and release the raw data, maybe even posting it online.

 Next comes the tedious downloading, extracting, transforming, cleaning and exploring necessary before the creative work can begin.
-By the time we write the story, build the app, design the graphic, we're mentally spent, eager to move on to the next show, with all of the work that went into taming the data quickly discarded or kept locked away.
+By the time we write the story, build the app, design the graphic, we're mentally spent, eager to move on to the next show.

-The pathetic result: Every newcomer to the data must craft virtually identical tools at the start of every project.
+The pathetic result: All of the valuable work that went into taming the dataset is discarded or kept locked away.
+Every newcomer must reinvent virtually identical tools simply to prepare the data for analysis.

 This has to change.
 It’s a wasteful exercise so behind the times that even broadsheet newspaper reporters, a faction with revanchist delusions on par with the Putin administration, [see the problem](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html?_r=0).